liplum/HanZ/Proposal/basic.md

 ## Identifiers

 An **identifier** is a name given to a variable, function, or other programming construct.
-Identifiers can only consist of alphabetic characters and Chinese characters.
+Identifiers can consist of unicode characters excluding punctuation.
 Examples of valid identifiers are `num` and `数`.

 ## Line Ending